JACKTenSeven/ICS-Summative-/README.md

 Python program to bypass meross smart bulb app.
-Stole most of the code for the takeover from another meross bulb repository i forget which tho
+Credit for the code used to initially send code to the bulbs is from another meross bulb repo.